LBHackney-IT/Data-Platform/notebook/README.md

 ## Test connection to AWS

 1. Within the notebook open `test-s3-connection`.
-1. Change the `s3_url` variable to be an s3 bucket that exists in the AWS account you are using.
+1. Change the `s3_url` variable to be a s3 bucket that exists in the AWS account you are using.
 1. Click "Run"
 1. You should get some data back from the s3 bucket and no errors.